GAIA-X4PLC-AAD/ssi-to-oidc-bridge/README.md

 ]
 ```

-This example expects a verified Email from the Altme wallet and ensures that the Verifiable Presentation is signed with the same key that is subject of the Verifiable Credential.
+This example expects a verified Email from the Altme wallet and ensures that the Verifiable Presentation is signed with the same key that is the subject of the Verifiable Credential.
 That enforces a simple holder binding.

 A simple constraint always consists of two operands `a` and `b` and an operator `op`.
 The following operators are currently supported: